Reidemeister torsion form on character varieties: Differential forms, twisted cohomology and Culler-Shalen theory

+In this subsection we introduce the material from \cite{CS83} (see \cite{Til03,Sha02} for expository notes on the topic) to construct embedded essential surfaces in 3-manifolds $M$ from the action of their fundamental group $\pi_1(M)$.

-\begin{defi} Given a curve $X$ on an algebraically closed field of characteristic 0, there is a canonical way to produce a smooth projective curve $\h{X}$ birational to $X$, called the \textit{smooth projective model}.
-One way is the following : consider $\h{X}$ to be the set of \textit{discrete valuations} on $k(X)$ endowed with the cofinite topology.
-To a valuation on $k(X)$ correspond a point (eventually at infinity) of $X$, and reciprocally to any smooth point $x \in X$ one associates the valuation $v_x : k(X)^* \to \Z$ whose value at $P$ is the vanishing order of $P$ at $x$.
-Define the \textit{local ring} (or valuation ring) of $x \in \h{X}$ to be $\cO_v = \lb P \in k(X), v(P) \ge 0\rb$.
-Pick $t \in \cO_v$ an element of valuation 1.
+Given a curve $X$ over an algebraically closed field $k$ of characteristic zero, there is a unique smooth projective curve $\widehat{X}$, up to isomorphism, that is birational to $X$ (see \cite{Ful} for a detailed exposition on algebraic curves).
+It is called the \textit{smooth projective model} of $X$.
+One way to define it is to consider the set of discrete $k$-valuations on the function field $k(X)$, with the cofinite topology.
+A discrete $k$-valuation is a group epimorphism $v \colon k(X)^* \to \mZ$ such that $v(f+g) \ge \min(v(f),v(g))$ and $v(k^*)=0$.
+It is extended to $k(X)$ by $v(0)=\infty$.
+The birational map $\nu: \widehat{X} \to X$ can be described as follows: to any smooth point $x \in X$ corresponds a unique valuation $v_x$ on $k(X)$ that maps a rational function $P$ on the vanishing order of $P$ at $x$.
+If $x$ is not smooth, it may exist several ways to define $v_x$ as such.
+On the other hand there exist valuations $v$ on $k(X)$ that do not correspond to a point $x$ of $X$, such valuations are called \textit{ideal} valuations, or ideal points of $\widehat{X}$.
+Ideal points will play a crucial role in Culler-Shalen theory.

-There is a birational map $\nu : \h{X} \to X$, $x\in \h{X}$ is an \textit{ideal point} if $\nu$ is not defined at $x$, and the other points are \textit{finite points}. \end{defi}
+We will denote by $\cO_v = \lbrace P \in k(X) \vert \ v(P) \ge 0 \rbrace$ the \textit{valuation ring} of $v$.
+It has many advantageous properties, for instance it is a principal ring with a unique maximal ideal that we will denote by $(t)$.
+Such a choice of $t$ will be called an \textit{uniformizing element}, it is characterized by the fact that $v(t)=1$.
+Moreover, any ideal of $\cO_v$ is of the form $(t^n)$, for some natural number $n$.
+To give an insight on what the ring $\cO_v$ looks like, one can think about the ring of formal series $k[[t]]$; in fact, the valuation rings we encounter in the theory have $k[[t]]$ as a natural completion.
+Finally, the \textit{residual field} is the field $\cO_v/(t)$, in our context it is isomorphic to $k$.
+Note that $v$ is ideal iff $k[X]$ is not contained in $\cO_v$.

-In the sequel of the paper, $Y$ will be the smooth projective model of a component of irreducible type of $\bar{X}(M)$.
+\begin{notation} In the sequel of this article, we will work with the smooth projective model of a one-dimensional component of irreducible type $\bar{X}$ essentially reduced in $\bar{X}(M)$, and to avoid too many superscripts, we will denote it by $Y$ rather than $\widehat{\bar{X}}$ that would be quite unaesthetic. \end{notation}

+\begin{remark} The morphism $\nu$ induces a field isomorphism $k(Y) \simeq k(\bar{X})$, in particular everything we proved, up to now, concerning $k(\bar{X})$ remains true replacing it by $k(Y)$. \end{remark}